Our Essential Services Make Relocating Easy for You.

-With almost 7.5 million inhabitants spread over less than 3,000 square kilometers, space is at a premium and so is accommodation in Hong Kong.
-Our relocation guide prepares you for that, whether you decide to rent or buy in one of the most competitive property markets in the world.
+With almost 7.5 million inhabitants spread over less than 3,000 square kilometers, space and accommodation in Hong Kong are of utmost value.
+Our relocation guide prepares you for what you should expect when you decide to rent or buy in one of the most competitive property markets in the world.

-In the past, “Mid-Levels” was the main expat area.
-Nowadays, you’ll find expats further along the Island MTR line as they search for cheaper apartments to rent.
+There are also quite a few city areas to choose from that offer different sort of perks.
+In the past, Mid-Levels with beautiful vistas and a strong business sector was the main expat area.
+Nowadays, you will find expats further along the Island MTR line as they search for cheaper apartments to rent.
 Some also prefer the bigger family homes by the beach in Stanley or Repulse Bay.

-If you decide on renting in Hong Kong, you can deal directly with the owner or you can hire a licensed estate agent.
-The latter will probably be the better choice if you are unfamiliar with Hong Kong’s housing market and not fluent in Chinese/Cantonese.
+The other option is hiring a licensed estate agent.
+For a foreigner who is renting in Hong Kong, this will probably be the better choice if you are unfamiliar with Hong Kong’s housing market and not fluent in Chinese/Cantonese.
 Make sure to clarify all details with your estate agent beforehand, such as your preferences and needs as well as the agent’s commission and the time of payment.

 Always insist on looking at the apartment or house before you sign anything or pay a deposit or the first rent.
 Do not rely on pictures only as they can be misleading.
 Although it may be nice to have a place to live right when you arrive in Hong Kong, it is always safer to meet with the landlord and to visit the apartment in person.
 In this way, you will have a good idea of what you might be getting into if you sign the tenancy agreement.